Jury convicts man of child sex abuse in less than half-hour

 Mercer County prosecutor George Sitler tells news outlets that 26-year-old Henry Vincent Bennett was found guilty Thursday of first-degree sexual assault and other charges.

-Prosecutors say Bennett told detectives that he twice mistook the toddler for his wife after she climbed into his bed — once involving a sex toy and another, oral sex.
+Prosecutors say Bennett told detectives that he twice mistook the toddler for his wife after she climbed into his bed.

 Bennett’s lawyers said his admission to Bluefield police in February was coerced.